Is Exercise Really a Beneficial Treatment Option for Addiction?

 - Providing a coping mechanism for stress and other triggers

 - Individuals who are in recovery need to learn new coping mechanisms that will allow them to deal with stress and other issues before they ever leave their treatment programs.
 Exercise can be an extremely beneficial option for this issue, and those who begin exercising in treatment will start a healthy habit they can continue after the program has ended.

-- Exercise can be a helpful treatment method for feelings of depression and anxiety, two of the issues that are commonly associated with addiction and recovery, as well as the comorbid disorders that often occur along with addiction (National Institute on Drug Abuse).
+- Exercise can be a helpful treatment method for feelings of depression and anxiety, two of the issues that are commonly associated with addiction and recovery, as well as the co-occurring disorders that often occur along with addiction.